ReinoutDeBleser/php-tdd/README.md

 ### Edge cases
 When you are done with the original requirements, start thinking about the edge cases
-- What is somebody needs all their credit to pay for a rental?
+- What if somebody needs all their credit to pay for a rental?
 - What if somebody enters an end date to start before the start date
-- What is the dates of 2 bookings match exactly.
+- What if the dates of 2 bookings match exactly.
 - What if somebody gives a negative number to addCredit (nice to have, see below)

 ## Nice to have